Ginowine/Ginowine/README.md

 <h1 align="center">Hi there 👋, I'm Gino</h1>

-<p align="center"><b>I consider myself first to be a developer/startup Evangelist, I'm passionate about Technology and how it can be leveraged to affect communities positively.
-I'm also a software developer, focused on developing for the Java/Spring Boot and Android Platforms.</b></p>
+<p align="center"><b>Gino Osahon is a seasoned software engineer, with over 7 years of experience in building and managing developer and startup communities.
+Gino is passionate about technology and how it can be leveraged to solve challenges in his community.
+He has worked with international communities like Google Developer Group, Facebook DevC, Oracle Java User Group, Ken Saro-Wiwa Innovation Hub to plan, design, budget, implement, and report developer and startup activities.

+Gino is considered a key stakeholder in the tech ecosystem in his region.
+He acts as a developer and startup advocate, where he tries to provide resources, opportunities, mentorship for developers and startup founders.
+Gino is currently a blockchain developer enthusiast, he writes technical contents and is looking to leverage the opportunities presented by the blockchain technology to solve challenges in Africa.
+Gino builds softwares using Java/Spring Boot for backend, Solidity and Haskell for decentralized applications (DApp).</b></p>

 - 🌱 I sometimes write tech articles on https://medium.com/@ginowine1